-(a) Income (loss) from continuing operations in 2012 includes a \$17.3 million non-cash after-tax ceiling test impairment loss and an \$18.9 million after-tax gain on sale of our Williston Basin assets.
-See Notes 12 and 22 of the Notes to the Consolidated Financial Statements in this Annual Report on Form 10-K.
+(b) Income (loss) from continuing operations in 2012 includes a \$17 million non-cash after-tax ceiling test impairment loss and a \$19 million after-tax gain on sale of our Williston Basin assets.
+See Notes 12 and 21 of the Notes to the Consolidated Financial Statements in this Annual Report on Form 10-K.